-An Act relating to the Reading Sufficiency Act; creating the Statewide Literacy Revolving Fund; specifying source of fund; providing for expenditures subject to availability of certain funding; providing purpose of fund; amending 70 O.S.
-2021, Section 6-200, which relates to development of residency committees; updating statutory language; requiring electronic submission of certain report; updating statutory references; amending 70 O.S.
-2021, Section 1210.508A, which relates to short title; renaming act the Strong Readers Act; amending 70 O.S.
-2021, Section 1210.508B, which relates to legislative intent; modifying intent; modifying purpose of act; providing legislative intent to prohibit certain model of teaching beginning in certain school year; defining term; updating statutory language; amending 70 O.S.
-2021, Section 1210.508C, which relates to reading assessments; requiring students in certain grades to be screened for certain reading skills with certain frequency; directing approval of certain screening instrument to be done with certain consultation; directing certain factors to be considered in approving certain screening instrument; removing language regarding students in kindergarten who are at risk for reading difficulties or are not meeting grade-level targets; removing language requiring provision of certain classroom assistants; removing language requiring certain program of reading instruction to include certain initiative;
+An act relating to the Reading Sufficiency Act; amending 70 O.S.
+2021, Section 6-200, which relates to teacher training; updating reference to named act; amending 70 O.S.
+2021, Section 1210.508A, which relates to short title; updating statutory citation; renaming act to the Strong Readers Act; amending 70 O.S.
+2021, Section 1210.508B, which relates to legislative intent; modifying intent; updating reference to named act; prohibiting use of the threecueing system model; amending 70 O.S.
+2021, Section 1210.508C, which relates to reading assessments; providing for consultation in approving certain screening instrument; directing factors to be considered in approving instrument; striking requirements for certain kindergarten students; removing requirements for certain classroom assistants; requiring screening of reading kills for kindergarten students; prescribing frequency for and contents of screening; directing school to provide program of reading instruction to certain students; adding certain reading skills for students in first, second, and third grades; authorizing exemptions from screening requirements; requiring evidence of student progression if exemption is granted; striking adoption of certain program of reading instruction to include specified initiative; directing certain instruments to be approved for use in the middle of the school year; modifying criteria for instruments; modifying purpose of program of reading instruction;

-requiring certain number of screening instruments to be approved beginning in certain school year; modifying criteria for screening instruments; providing exemptions from screening requirements to certain students; requiring schools that grant certain exemptions to provide certain ongoing evidence; requiring, rather than allowing, program of reading instruction to include certain provisions; directing an individual reading intervention plan to be provided within certain time period to certain students; requiring the plan to include certain provisions; requiring notification of a parent or legal guardian within certain time period of identification of certain deficiency; removing requirement for development of new program of reading instruction; providing certain exemption for certain students who demonstrate proficiency in reading; requiring continued monitoring of such student; requiring intensive intervention services to be provided to certain students beginning in certain school year; removing language prohibiting automatic promotion of certain students; removing language regarding minimum criteria for grade-level performance; removing language allowing probationary promotion; removing language requiring retention of certain third-grade students; requiring certain report to be submitted electronically to additional recipients; expanding contents of report; removing language establishing good-cause exemptions for promotion; removing language regarding exemptions to retention; removing language requiring school districts to conduct certain review of certain program; removing language directing school districts to establish a Reading Enhancement and Acceleration Development (READ) Initiative; requiring certain reports to be submitted electronically to additional recipients; modifying contents of reports; amending 70 O.S.
-2021, Section 1210.508D, which relates to Reading Sufficiency Act funding; updating statutory language; directing funds allocated for professional development to be used to provide certain training; amending 70 O.S.
-2021, Section 1210.508E, which relates to summer academies; expanding grade levels for which summer academies may be provided; modifying reason for which a student may participate in an academy; removing requirement to retain certain student for not completing certain academy; updating statutory language; updating statutory references; amending 70 O.S.
-2021, Section 1210.508F, which relates to reading competencies for certain teachers; directing the Commission for Educational Quality and Accountability rather than the State Board of Education to ensure certain teachers are provided certain training in the science of reading; directing the Commission to develop and administer certain assessment to certain teacher candidates beginning on certain date; requiring candidates for certain teaching certificates to complete instruction in the science of reading; amending Section 2, Chapter 288, O.S.L.
-2023 (70 O.S.
-Supp.
-2023, Section 1210.508H), which relates to literacy instructional teams; updating statutory language; updating statutory references; requiring electronic submission of certain report; amending 70 O.S.
-2021, Section 1210.520, which relates to dyslexia screening; updating statutory language; updating statutory references; providing for codification; providing an effective date; and declaring an emergency.
+requiring program to include certain provisions; directing individual reading intervention plan to be provided within certain time period to certain students; requiring plan to include certain provisions; requiring notification of a parent or legal guardian within certain of identification of certain deficiency; directing every school district to adopt and implement a strong readers plan; deleting requirement for development of new program of reading instruction; striking prohibition for automatic promotion of certain students; removing language regarding minimum criteria for grade-level performance; deleting provision allowing probationary promotion; striking language requiring retention of certain third grade students; establishing additional requirements for school districts with a certain amount of students who do not demonstrate sufficient reading skills; requiring certain annual report to be submitted electronically; expanding recipients and contents of report; deleting good-cause exemptions for promotion; striking provisions regarding exemptions to retention; removing language requiring school districts to conduct certain review of certain program; deleting requirement for school districts to establish certain initiative; requiring certain annual reports to be submitted electronically to specified recipients; modifying contents of reports; amending 70 O.S.
+2021, Section 1210.508D, which relates to Reading Sufficiency Act funding; updating act name; removing funding allocation for certain retained students; amending 70 O.S.
+2021, Section 1210.508E, which relates to summer academies; expanding grade levels for which summer academies may be provided; modifying criteria for student participation in academy; striking requirement to retain student for not completing certain academy; updating statutory references; amending 70 O.S.
+2021, Section 1210.508F, which relates to teacher reading competencies; transferring certain duty to Commission for Educational Quality and Accountability; modifying information to be included in teacher training and instruction; requiring certain teacher candidates to complete additional reading training; amending 70 O.S.
+2021, Section 1210.508H, which relates to a literacy instructional team; updating name of act and director title; amending 70 O.S.
+2021, Section 1210.520, which relates to student dyslexia screening; updating name of act; updating statutory citation; providing an effective date; and declaring an emergency.